Tips & Guides / Leases

 If you’re looking for a more flexible living arrangement, renting month-to-month might be the perfect fit for your needs.
 The following is everything you need to know about month-to-month leases, the benefits of this type of rental agreement, and how to find this type of lease in your city or town:

-What is a month-to-month lease?
+What is a month-to-month lease agreement?

-How does a month-to-month lease work?
+How does a month-to-month lease agreement work?

 The process of applying for a month-to-month lease will vary depending on the landlord or company that you’re renting from, but generally speaking, you’ll apply for your rental agreement the same way you would with a standard lease.
 You’ll typically need to fill out an application, provide proof of income, and agree to a credit and/or background check.
 Once your application is approved by your landlord, you’ll set a move-in date and typically pay your first month’s rent.
 Depending on state laws, some landlords may require a security deposit for a month-to-month lease.